RVP

 Description

-11 DESCRIPTION Fenofibrate tablets, USP are a lipid regulating agent available as tablets for oral administration.
-Each tablet contains 40 mg or 120 mg fenofibrate.
-The chemical name for fenofibrate is 2-[4-4-chlorobenzoylphenoxy]-2-methylpropanoic acid 1-methylethyl ester with the following structural formula: The molecular formula is C 20 H 21 ClO 4 and the molecular weight is 360.8; fenofibrate is insoluble in water.
+11 DESCRIPTION Fenofibrate tablets, USP are a peroxisome proliferator-activated receptor (PPAR) alpha agonist available as tablets for oral administration.
+Each tablet contains 40 mg or 120 mg of fenofibrate.
+The chemical name for fenofibrate is 2-[4-4-chlorobenzoylphenoxy]-2-methylpropanoic acid 1-methylethyl ester with the following structural formula: The empirical formula is C 20 H 21 ClO 4 and the molecular weight is 360.83; fenofibrate is insoluble in water.
 The melting point is 79° to 82°C. Fenofibrate, USP is a white or almost white crystalline powder which is stable under ordinary conditions.
 Inactive Ingredients: Each tablet contains colloidal silicon dioxide, lactose monohydrate, magnesium stearate, polyethylene glycol, polyoxyl 40 hydrogenated castor oil, povidone, pregelatinized starch (corn), silicified microcrystalline cellulose and vitamin E polyethylene glycol succinate.
-Meets USP Dissolution Test 3.
-Fenofibrate Structural Formula
+Meets USP Dissolution Test 3. fenofibrate structural formula

 How Supplied